uw-dims/dims-tp/source/testidentification.rst

 test data, expected results for each step, and actual results will be included in the Test Report.

+.. todo:: Fill in SR reference (then remove this todo)

     #.
 Test levels: System
     #.
 Test type or class: Expected value, simulated data, erroneous input, desk check
     #.
 Qualification method: Test
+    #.
+SR reference:
     #.
 Special requirements: Access to the DIMS JIRA tool
     #.
 Type of data to be recorded: Tester, Execution date, Status (Pass/Fail)